Translate Polish video to English | HeyGen AI

 Are Polish accents and regional speech variations supported?

-Yes, the system recognises Polish accents and regional speech patterns, improving transcription accuracy and ensuring the English translation remains clear and natural.
+Yes, the system recognizes Polish accents and regional speech patterns, improving transcription accuracy and ensuring the English translation stays clear and natural.

 Can I create multilingual versions of the same video?